Madison Cox

-Madison Cox (born 24 October 1995) is a Puerto Rican footballer who plays as a defender for Tampa Bay United in the USL W League, the Tampa Bay Strikers in the National Indoor Soccer League, and the Puerto Rico women's national team.
+Madison Taylor Cox (born October 24, 1995) is a footballer who plays as a defender for Croatian club ŽNK Osijek.
+Born in the mainland United States, she plays for the Puerto Rico national team.

 Club career

 Tampa Bay United

 In 2018, Cox joined Women's Premier Soccer League side Tampa Bay United.

 Tampa Bay Strikers

-In August 2022, Cox signed with the Tampa Bay Strikers of the National Indoor Soccer League.
+In August 2022, Cox signed with the women's team of the Tampa Bay Strikers in the National Indoor Soccer League.

+Lefkothea Latsion FC

+In January 2024, Cox signed with Lefkothea Latsion FC of Cyprus’ first division.

 International career

 In June 2021, Cox accepted a call-up to the Puerto Rican women's national football team.
 On 12 June, she made her debut in a 5–1 friendly loss to Uruguay.
 In October 2021, Cox scored her first goal for Puerto Rico in a 6–1 friendly victory over Guyana, netting in the 47th minute.